Kurento/kurento/source/user/installation.rst

    - ``openwebrtc-gst-plugins``
    - And more

-   When installing a new version, **you have to upgrade all of them**, not only the first one.
+   When upgrading to a new version, **you have to upgrade all Kurento packages**, not only the first one.